mtzgroup/aimsprop/docs/CONTRIBUTING.md

 #### Property Computations

 New property computation functions take as parameters a `Trajectory` object, a `key` that acts as the name for the property, and the relevant parameters to make a calculation.
 See [compute_bond][aimsprop.geom:compute_bond] code below as an example.
-The function then performs the desired calculation on each [Frame][aimsprop.traj:frame] object and sets the value in the `Frame's` properties dictionary using the `key` passed.
+The function then performs the desired calculation on each [Frame][aimsprop.traj:Frame] object and sets the value in the `Frame's` properties dictionary using the `key` passed.
 See the example in the source code below under [Documenting your Function](#documenting-your-function).

 #### New Plotting Function